safespring/web/content/blogg/2022-05-terraform-ansible.md

 First, we run a play applying the Wireguard role to the Wireguard gateway and then we run another play applying the same role to Wireguard clients.
 This is because the clients require information that was created by the play for the gateway.
-The population of the host variable `wireguard_address` expected by the role from the value of `{{metadata.wg_ip}}` which comes from the dynamic inventory script and points back at the `wg_ip` that was defined in Terraform.
+The population of the host variable `wireguard_address` is expected by the role from the value of `{{metadata.wg_ip}}` which comes from the dynamic inventory script and points back at the `wg_ip` that was defined in Terraform.